Student Broadband Buyers Guide

 There are three main things to look out for when choosing your package:

 - Fixed line broadband - As a general rule, fixed line broadband (through your telephone line or via cable) is superior to mobile broadband for speed, usage allowance, responsiveness (latency) and reliability.
 This is especially true in shared households like the average student house.
 It's also a lot cheaper.
+However, 4G and 5G Home Broadband is beginning to compete more seriously and prices are coming down.

-- The right speed - The speed you need depends on the number of people in your house, and what they will be using the internet for.
+- The right speed - The speed you need depends on the number of people in your home, and what they will be using the internet for.
 Faster is better, obviously, but perhaps more important is a package without monthly download limits.

 Also, the nine month student offers may only be available for a limited time, but don't worry - there are plenty of no contract or 12 month deals to choose from instead.